marcusfgardiner/SentiMind/README.md

 ## How to run locally

-Please note: to use the twitter API on your own computer, you will need to add a 'credentials.py' file to the folder backend/mypkg.
+Please note: to use the twitter API which is integral to this program, you will need to add a 'credentials.py' file to the folder backend/mypkg.
 This file can be of the following format, subbing in your twitter account credentials:

 consumer_key = YOUR_KEY
 consumer_secret = YOUR_SECRET